 No previous knowledge of economics is assumed.
 Some familiarity with economic thinking and terminologies would be helpful.

 Many public policy decisions involve balancing costs and benefits.
 Cost-benefit analysis provides a structured framework for comparing costs to benefits and analysing which are greater overall.
 The objective of this course is to provide participants with an appreciation of that framework, gain a broad understanding of the economic theory that underlies cost-benefit analysis, as well as the specific quantitative steps necessary to execute a cost-benefit analysis.

 On completion of this course, participants should be able to:

-• where appropriate, to translate a generic statement of a policy question or issue into an properly framed cost-benefit analysis;
+- where appropriate, to translate a generic statement of a policy question or issue into a properly framed cost-benefit analysis;